-How to Block Magisk & Magisk Root in Android Apps
+How to Detect Magisk & Magisk Root in Android Apps Using AI

-This Knowledge Base article describes how to use Appdome’s AI/ML in your CI/CD pipeline to continuously deliver plugins that Block Magisk, Magisk Manager, Zygisk and other Magisk modules in Android apps.
+This Knowledge Base article describes how to use Appdome’s AI in your CI/CD pipeline to continuously deliver plugins that Detect Magisk, Magisk Manager, Zygisk and other Magisk modules in Android apps.

-To use Appdome’s mobile app security build system to Block Magisk, Magisk Manager, Zygisk and other Magisk modules , you’ll need:
+To use Appdome’s mobile app security build system to Detect Magisk, Magisk Manager, Zygisk and other Magisk modules , you’ll need:

 - Appdome account (create a free Appdome account here)